cloudmesh-community/book/chapters/prg/python.md

 `['Lincoln', 'John', 'Albert', 'Liz', 'Lindsay'])`

 You should not assume this is the case in general.
-That is, don't make any assumptions about the order of elements in a set when it is converted to any type of sequential data structure.
+That is, donot make any assumptions about the order of elements in a set when it is converted to any type of sequential data structure.